cbrito3/MechaCar_Statistical_Analysis/README.md

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

   * In the first result from the total_summary gives us a variance of approximately 62.29 PSI, this does meet the design specification of not exceeding 100  pounds per square inch.
-When looking at the lot_summary results, the variances for Lot1 and Lot2, approximately 0.98 PSI and 7.47 PSI respectivelly, meet the design specification of not exceeding 100  pounds per square inch; however, Lot3 at apprimately 170.29 PSI does not.
+When looking at the lot_summary results, the variances for Lot1 and Lot2, approximately 0.98 PSI and 7.47 PSI respectively, meet the design specification of not exceeding 100  pounds per square inch; however, Lot3 at apprimately 170.29 PSI does not.

 # Deliverable 3: T-Tests on Suspension Coils